-WHEREAS, using the power of zoning and land use, the City, its Planning Commission ("Commission") and Department ("Department") and other government agencies, individuals, and private organizations have intentionally advanced policies aligned with white supremacy goals to segregate, displace, dispossess and extract wealth from Black communities, the American Indian community, and other communities of color.
-With the acknowledgement that this list is by no means exhaustive, examples include but are not limited to the following: Our history of state-sanctioned racism began with the genocide, exploitation, and dispossession of resources of the American Indian people on whose land our state and nation were founded.
+WHEREAS, Using the power of zoning and land use, the City, its Planning Commission and Department and other government agencies, individuals, and private organizations have intentionally advanced policies aligned with white supremacy goals to segregate, displace, dispossess and extract wealth land, and resources from American Indian, Blacks, and other communities of color.
+This started with state sanctioned policies that promoted genocide, slavery, and dispossession of traditional lands and resources from American Indian people on whose land our state and nation were founded.
+For example, the City we currently refer to as San Francisco is located on the unceded traditional homelands of the Ramaytush Ohlone people who had thriving villages throughout the city prior to the arrival of the Spanish in the 1700s.
+Occupation of the land, the mission system, slavery, and disease was introduced in waves starting with the Spanish, Mexicans, and then Americans which caused genocide, loss of land, forced religious conversion, and ultimately a traumatic upheaval of Ohlone people and their way of life on their traditional homelands.
+These policies of coloniality continue to be advanced by the City, the Historic Preservation Commission, and the Planning Commission through the approval of projects and policies that create negative impacts on Native American people, sacred sites, and cultural resources, and unearth Native American human remains.
+The loss of affordable housing and erasure that results from these violent policies has also had a major impact on urban American Indians who have been in the city for generations due to federal relocation and termination policies.
 The City's 1870 Cubic Air Ordinance and 1880 Laundry Ordinance targeted the Chinese population using appeals of public safety to limit where they could live and work.
 Starting in the 1930s, Federal policies like redlining and local practices like racial covenants explicitly blocked American Indians, Black people and people of color from loans for homeownership and maintenance, as well as access to neighborhoods with good services and jobs; these policies led to cycles of disinvestment, segregation and poverty concentration among these communities.
-In 1942, in response to the bombing of Pearl Harbor, San Francisco aided the federal government in the forced eviction and internment of thousands of people of Japanese ancestry.
-In 1945, the Department's first General Plan identified neighborhoods that were predominately people of color as "blighted" - including the Western Addition, South of Market, Chinatown, the Mission, and Bayview/Hunter's Point - and the Redevelopment Agency used this designation to justify the wholesale removal of Black communities and other communities of color through eminent domain.
+In 1942, in response to the bombing of Pearl Harbor, San Francisco aided the federal government in the forced eviction and incarceration of thousands of people of Japanese ancestry.
+In 1945, the Department's first General Plan identified neighborhoods that were predominately inhabited by people of color as "blighted" - including the Western Addition, South of Market, Chinatown, the Mission, and Bayview/Hunter's Point - and the Redevelopment Agency used this designation to justify the wholesale removal of Black communities and other communities of color through eminent domain.
 Furthermore, in the early 2000s, people of color were more likely to receive subprime housing loans than White borrowers.
-These predatory lending practices led to the foreclosure crisis and recession starting around 2008, disproportionately impacting Black, Latinx, American Indian, and lowincome people; at the national level, middle-income Black and Latinx households lost nearly one-half of their wealth due to foreclosures and job losses.
-The cumulative impacts of these and other policies have resulted in the persistent outmigration and displacement of communities of color: the American Indian community in San Francisco experienced a decline from 0.5% of the population in 2006 to 0.1% today; while the Black community in San Francisco decreased from 11% of the City's population in 1990 to 5% in 2018; and,
+These predatory lending practices led to the foreclosure crisis and recession starting around 2008, disproportionately impacting Black, Latinx, American Indian, and low-income people; at the national level, middle-income Black and Latinx households lost nearly one-half of their wealth due to foreclosures and job losses.
+The cumulative impacts of these and other policies have resulted in the persistent outmigration and displacement of communities of color: American Indians in San Francisco who identify as "American Indian" only on the Census experienced a decline from 0.5% of the population in 2006 to 0.3% in 2018 (mixed-race American Indians being undercounted); while the Black community in San Francisco decreased from 11% of the City's population in 1990 to 5% in 2018; and,